engula/engula/docs/design.md

 First of all, there are no shards in the storage.
 That is, all shards share the same set of storage units.
 The observation is that, in most cases, the size of the storage dominates the database, while the compute and the journal only contain a small working set.
-By separating shards from the storage, the benefits are multi-fold:
+The benefits of separating shards from the storage are multi-fold:

 - It reduces the number of shards and the overhead to manage them.
 - It reduces the cost to alter shards since most data stays in the storage.